remay/microbit-radio-bridge/README.md

 # microbit-radio-bridge
-Simple Radio to Serial Bridge
+Simple Radio to Serial Bridge.
+Use a micro:bit as a radio to USB serial bridge.